rorromr/scorbot/ros/README.md

 sudo setcap cap_net_raw+ep [executable]
 ```

-This have to be done whenever the executable is created or replaces (e.g. after building).
+This have to be done whenever the executable is created or replaced (e.g. after building).